DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

 It also provides a debugging option.
 If enabled this provides additional information about what is happening during the loading process.
 Unless you are having difficulties, or have been requested to enable this by one of our team, you do not need to select this.

-To proceed, click the ::guilabel:`Manage CLI` button.
+To proceed, click the ::guilabel:`Manage Arduino CLI` button.

 |force-break|